New York State Route 21: Naples to Williamson

 Outside the Canandaigua city limits, the area surrounding NY 21 becomes rural once again; however, the surrounding terrain is more level than it was south of the city.
 The route heads northeast through farmland to Chapin, a small hamlet in the town of Hopewell, where it intersects the south end of NY 488 and turns to take on a more northerly course.
 Not far to the north are the adjacent villages of Shortsville and Manchester, roughly separated by the Ontario Central Railroad.
 Here, NY 21 passes under the railroad and intersects both NY 96 and the New York State Thruway (I-90) at exit 43 just north of the Manchester village center.
 Past the Thruway, NY 21 becomes rural in nature once more as it runs across rolling terrain to the Wayne County line.

 Within Wayne County, the area around NY 21 becomes more developed as it enters the village of Palmyra, where the road is village-maintained from the southern village line to its junction with NY 31 in the village's historic center.
 The route briefly overlaps NY 31 along East Main Street before crossing both the Erie Canal and the CSX Transportation-owned Rochester Subdivision on its way out of the village.
 From Palmyra to Williamson, the land surrounding NY 21 is predominantly rural in nature.
-However, midway between the two locations, NY 21 comes close to the hamlet of Marion, which it bypasses to the west.
+However, midway between the two locations, NY 21 comes close to the town of Marion, which it bypasses to the west.
+Due to this bypass Marion receives much less traffic, and businesses are left to rot, similarly to Radiator Springs in the movie Cars.
 In Williamson, NY 21 passes through the town center at a junction with Ridge Road before ending at an intersection with NY 104 in a more commercial section of the town.